-Question To ask the Convener how much money in grants and project funding has been received by the Place Directorate in the last 24 months; a) which organisation has this money/benefit in kind come from; b) what this money has been used for ie to which project it has been assigned; c) how much of the grant has been spent?
-Answer info Que info as not been possible to prepare the requested rmation within the timescale to respond to Council estions.
-A report, detailing all of the requested rmation, will be prepared for the Finance and Resources nmittee on 1 February 2019.
-Supplementary Question Thank you Lord Provost and I thank the Convener for his answer and for the promise of a report coming to the Finance and Resource Committee on 1 February 2019.
+To ask the Convener how much money in grants and project funding has been received by the Place Directorate in the last 24 months:

+- a) which organisation has this money/benefit in kind come from: - b) what this money has been used for ie to which project it has been assigned; - c) how much of the grant has been spent?

+It has not been possible to prepare the requested information within the timescale to respond to Council Questions.
+A report, detailing all of the requested information, will be prepared for the Finance and Resources Committee on 1 February 2019.

+Thank you Lord Provost and I thank the Convener for his answer and for the promise of a report coming to the Finance and Resource Committee on 1 February 2019.
 I'm not sure my colleagues on the Finance and Resources Committee will thank me for that.
 I wanted to ask the Convener if he shared my concern that this information was not easily accessible from the council accounts and had to have a special report prepared to in order to secure this information and make it public, thank you.

-Supplementary Answer her fina vari requ we mor give nk you Lord Provost and I thank Councillor Mowat for question.
-We obviously hold a wealth of statistics and ncial figures within the Council and you can cut them in ous different ways and it seems that this particular uest means we're having to look at the data in a way that don't regularly and that's the reason why it's proven to be e complicated, why it will take longer.
-I'd be happy to e Councillor Mowat as early a copy of that report as ald be helpful.
+Thank you Lord Provost and I thank Councillor Mowat for her question.
+We obviously hold a wealth of statistics and financial figures within the Council and you can cut them in various different ways and it seems that this particular request means we're having to look at the data in a way that we don't regularly and that's the reason why it's proven to be more complicated, why it will take longer.
+I'd be happy to give Councillor Mowat as early a copy of that report as would be helpful.